michael105/minilib/README.md

 That's the branch, I'm using for developing and backup.<br>
 Possibly the stuff in this branch won't even compile.

-In *devel* I store finished things, better checkout this one.
+In *devel* I store halfway finished things, it's better to checkout this one.

-Best wishes and happy hacking ;) misc